imaginando/imaginando.github.io/bam/device-rack.md

 The MIDI FX rack device allows loading AUv3 MIDI effects.

+The **Record** icon enables recording MIDI output from the MIDI FX rather than track input.

 ## MODULATORS

-The MODULATORS rack device enables Envelope Generator (EG) and Low Frequency Oscillator (LFO) based modulation for rotary parameters of MIDI FX, ENGINE, FX and MIXER devices.
+The MODULATORS rack device enables loading generator engines for modulating rotary parameters of MIDI FX, ENGINE, FX and MIXER devices.

 You can add up to two modulation sources for each track by pressing the + button in the top right corner and set multiple modulation targets from each source.